Log InCall Us: (603) 556-7110

 The town of Stratham is governed by an elected Board of Selectmen.
 It boasts a full-time police department, a volunteer fire department and volunteer emergency medical services.
 Top employers in the area include Timberland, Shaw's Supermarket, Lindt Sprugli Inc., Market Basket, Vitronics Soltec, HD Smith, Bell & Flynn, Staples and Seacoast Imported Auto.
 Children in the area attend kindergarten through fifth grade at Stratham Memorial School.
 For grades sixth through eight, the attend Cooperative Middle School, and for grades nine through 12, they attend Exeter High School.

 For recreation and entertainment, Stratham residents can enjoy the town's municipal parks, golf courses, tennis courts, museums, performing arts facilities, youth sports leagues and organizations, fishing and hunting areas, boating marinas, snowmobile trails, bicycle trails and cross country skiing areas.
 The town also hosts an annual fair, called the Stratham Fair, at Stratham Hill Park.

-Copyright ©2013 Northern New England Real Estate Network, Inc. All rights reserved.
-This information is deemed reliable but not guaranteed.
+Copyright ©2015 Northern New England Real Estate Network, Inc. All rights reserved.
 The data relating to real estate for sale on this web site comes in part from the IDX Program of NNEREN.
-Subject to errors, omissions, prior sale, change or withdrawal without notice.
-IDX data last updated at 6/19/2013 1:33:28 AM
+This display of listings may or may not be the entire compilation from the NNEREN database, and NNEREN does not guarantee the accuracy of such information.
+IDX data last updated at 4/18/2015 2:03:01 AM